kirylbas/Keep-On-Track-Game/README.md

 # **Run Game**
-In order to properly run this game, you must have JRE 8 and Codename One downloaded onto your computer.
-The game was developed for an iPad, so the skin MUST be "ipad3_os7.skin."
+In order to properly run this game, you must use JRE 8 and Codename One must be downloaded.
+The game was developed for an iPad aspect ration, so the skin MUST be changed to "ipad3_os7.skin" in the horizontal format for proper execution.

 **Eclipse:** after importing the project to eclipse, right click on "Simulator_A3Prj.launch" --> Run As --> Simulator_A3Prj